 Sometimes we know children are afraid because they tell us so, but at other times, it comes out in their behavior.
 They act out, they withdraw, or they’re aggressive.
 When a child is afraid, she feels alone.
 She feels as if she can’t figure things out, no one can help her, and she won’t survive.

-Children experiencing fears need two things.
+Children experiencing fears need several things.
 They need reassurance and empathy, and they also need the encouragement to keep moving forward.
-That sounded like three things, but it was two–empathy and a push. 🙂

 Last spring, I was taking a walk with my son and his eight year-old friend, Noah.
 We were on a beautiful trail overlooking the ocean.
 Looking down, you could see the crashing waves and an occasional sea lion.
 A lizard ran by our feet.
 But Noah was scared.
 He stopped walking and said, “I want to turn back.
 I’m too afraid.”

-Clearly there was something to be afraid of at some point in Noah’s life.
+Clearly these feelings were real.
 Instead of telling him not to be afraid, I listened to his fears and assured him that he was safe.

 I also said, “I want you to go a little farther.
 We’ll be with you.
 I’m going to keep us safe.
 You can hold my hand if you want.”